 Robins, Kaplan, Miller & Ciresi L.L.P. is investigating potential claims on behalf of parents and children born to mothers taking TOPAMAX®.
-If you wish to speak with us about a potential claim of an injury caused by TOPAMAX®, please call Kathy Neuman, R.N., B.S.N., at 1-800-553-9910, or contact her via email by clicking on this link: contact us.
+If you wish to speak with us about a potential claim of an injury caused by TOPAMAX®, please call Kathy Neuman, R.N., B.S.N., at 1.800.553.9910, or contact us here.© Copyright 2011.
+All rights reserved.

 The articles on our Website include some of the publications and papers authored by our attorneys, both before and after they joined our firm.
 The content of these articles should not be taken as legal advice.

 If you are interested in having us represent you, you should call us so we can determine whether the matter is one for which we are willing or able to accept professional responsibility.
 We will not make this determination by e-mail communication.
 The telephone numbers and addresses for our offices are listed on this page.
 We reserve the right to decline any representation.
 We may be required to decline representation if it would create a conflict of interest with our other clients.